 The benefits of increased energy efficiency are manifold.
 First, you’ll experience lower energy bills because your heating and cooling systems won’t have to work as hard to keep your home comfortable.
 Second, since your heating and cooling systems aren’t working as hard, you’ll experience fewer outages and have fewer maintenance issues, resulting in lower repair and replacement costs.
 Finally, your home will tend to be more comfortable, as energy-efficient windows keep out drafts and uncomfortable outdoor temperatures.

 A benefit of energy-efficient windows many homeowners forget is the improved insulation from noise.
-Each layer of glass you add to your windows means another layer of protection from outdoor noise like landscaping equipment, road noise, air traffic and more.
+Each layer of insulating glass you add to your windows means another layer of soundproof window protection from outdoor noise like landscaping equipment, road noise, air traffic and more.